ffdev-info/searching-for-a-signature/episodes/011-advanced.md

 ---
 title: "Advanced PRONOM"
-teaching: 0    # teaching time in minutes
+teaching: 5    # teaching time in minutes
 exercises: 0    # exercise time in minutes
 ---

 :::::::::::::::::::::::::::::::::::::: questions

 - What's left to learn?
-- What other considerations are there when making file format signatures?
+- What other considerations are there when documenting file format signatures?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Identify next steps.
+- Identify new learning objectives.

 ::::::::::::::::::::::::::::::::::::::::::::::::